 Search for a Restaurant Name in the Restaurant Inspection list

-To search for a restaurant name in one of the documents listed below:
+To search for a restaurant name in one of the documents listed above:

-2. Click on the Search Button (appears as a binocular icon) on the toolbar or Select Edit and click on Search.
+- Click on the Search Button (appears as a binocular icon) on the toolbar or Select Edit and click on Find.

 Note: If no result(s) appear in the result pane, the restaurant might not have been inspection during that quarter or try searching under the letter "T" for the word "The" preceding the restaurant name.
 The restaurant name might also began with a numeral, like 7-11.